 Doin’ the ol’ Van Otterloop

 There exists – I swear – a dedicated group of people who are more or less familiar with all these tiny little properties with very limited visitation.
-They are some of my best readers in that they follow me on both Twitter and facebook and have provided me valuable insight and assistance over the years.
+They are some of my best readers in that they follow me on both Twitter (RIP 2023) and Facebook and have provided me valuable insight and assistance over the years.

 And believe it or not, there are guys out there who have poked around more of these places than I have.
 (Shouts out to Justin and Rich off the top of my head.)
 Moreover, a couple of these guys maintain spreadsheets of all these public lands and we like to compare notes every so often.